top of page

 Standalone room dividers are available but the cheapest and probably safest option is a standard stair gate.

 PRO TIP If you've bought lots of gorgeous puppy toys, consider keeping them in a basket out of reach.
-Puppies are particularly attracted to new toys, so one simple solution is to rotate the toys on the pretext they are fresh and interesting. |
+Puppies are particularly attracted to new toys, so one simple solution is to rotate the toys on the pretext they are fresh and interesting.

-Trust me, it saves you money and enables you to attract their attention when necessary. |
+Trust me, it saves you money and enables you to attract their attention when necessary.

-3. Puppy's First Meal Time
+3. Time to Eat - Puppy's First Meal at Home

 It’s best to maintain a consistent diet in the first couple of weeks or months to avoid tummy upsets – moving to a new home is adjustment enough without changing their food as well.